Share Post:

 Return to Blog

-Enabling Your Enablers
+Sales Coaching in the Digital Era: Enabling Your Enablers

-sales coaching in a virtual world
+sales coaching in the digital era

 Great sales reps aren’t born.
 They’re made.
 Even the best reps need training and reinforcement to effectively convey value and successfully navigate buyer interactions.
 For reps to build up their selling skills and gain the insights they need, they require ongoing coaching from sales managers.
 Unfortunately, hybrid work has made it even more difficult for reps to get the coaching they need.
+For those providing sales coaching in the digital era, you need to update your approach.

-Sales Coaching in the Virtual Selling Era
+Sales Coaching in the Digital Era

 The move to hybrid work forced sales organizations to adapt and adjust their processes for virtual selling environments.
 But while some areas benefited from the transition, others faltered, including coaching.
 According to Salesforce research, 62% of salespeople report they had not received training on virtual sales over the course of the past year—a reflection of the fact that just 32% of salespeople rate their company’s training and coaching as excellent.